ramesh-cdg/ncr_background_worker/README.md

 4. **File Retrieval**: Files are retrieved from database and Wasabi S3
 5. **Structure Organization**: Files are organized according to business logic
 6. **Validation**: Files are zipped and sent to validator API
+7. **Upload Decision**:
-7. **Upload**: If validation passes, files are uploaded to SFTP server
+   - If validation passes: Files are uploaded to SFTP server
+   - If validation fails: Files are NOT uploaded, task completes with failed validation
 8. **Status Updates**: Real-time status updates via Redis
 9. **Cleanup**: Temporary files are cleaned up automatically
-10. **Memory Management**: Automatic worker recycling and memory monitoring
+10. **Redis Cleanup**: Completed/failed tasks are immediately removed from Redis (no historical data)

 ## Configuration